tijmenb/yard-markdown-docs-collected/outputs/mongodb---mongo-ruby-driver.md

 If the result was a command then determine if it was considered a success.

+**If the write was unacknowledged, then this will always return true.**

 **Returns**:

 - (`true, false`) — If the command was successful.